sap-tutorials/Tutorials/tutorials/btp-app-create-ui-fiori-elements/btp-app-create-ui-fiori-elements.md

 ## Details
 ### You will learn
  - How to create an SAP Fiori elements app on top of your previously created CAP application
- - Hot to modify the UI with OData annotations
+ - How to modify the UI with OData annotations
+ - How to make header info editable
  - How to check the annotation files